Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 Our variable to be owned is of type `String`.
 This type and its methods(??) are defined in module string, which is built-in.
 `set_fire` takes ownership of variable a in line 1 as argument `text`, which it changes and returns.
 From the output, we see that the return value b has the changed value, while the original value of a still exists.
 Mojo made a copy of a to pass this as the text argument.
+(Better example by giving the parameters the same name as the argument ??)

 ### 6.4.3 Making arguments owned and transferred with ^